NAWIC Tampa #36 June Meeting & Program

 International Plaza; 2223 N. Westshore Blvd., Tampa, Florida

-Field Greens Salad and Shrimp Fra Diavola or Penne Mediterranean (Vegetarian).
+Brio Caesar Salad and Chicken Under the Brick or Penne Mediterranean (Vegetarian).
 Meals also include soft drink or coffee and cookies for dessert.

 Please see the Brio Web Site for Entree Preparations.